icinganalysis/icinganalysis.github.io/content/Design Manuals.md

 but not ice protection, and it is planned to last several more years, and has not yielded something like a new design manual.

-Some day I might write an extensive review of the “Aircraft Icing Handbook", but not today.
+Some day I might write a review of the “Aircraft Icing Handbook", but not today.

 ## Notes

 [^1]: Bowden, D.T, et.al., “Engineering Summary of Airframe Icing Technical Data”, FAA Technical Report ADS-4, General Dynamics/Convair, San Diego, California, 1963 [ADS-4](https://apps.dtic.mil/sti/citations/AD0608865)
 [^2]: Tribus, Myron: "Modern Icing Technology" 1952.  https://deepblue.lib.umich.edu/bitstream/handle/2027.42/7990/bad2682.0001.001.pdf?sequence=5